 Their website is a useful resource and there are a number of free leaflets and guides available.
 The also have publications for sale through HSE Books, details of which are available on the HSE website.
 As a self builder your personal responsibilities for Health and Safety depend on your build route.

-If you are appointing a package company or a principle contractor to oversee your build, then as a domestic client you do not have any duties under Health and Safety Law.
+If you are appointing a package company or a principle contractor to oversee your build, then as a domestic client your duties are automatically passed on to the contractor or principle contractor under Health and Safety Law.

-The Construction (Design and Management) Regulations 2007 are the statutory instruments that place an obligation for construction safety on all parties to a project, including the client.
-However, the regulations are aimed at commercial clients and they state that a domestic client has no duties under CDM.
-A domestic client is defined as someone who lives or will live in the property.
+The Construction (Design and Management) Regulations 2015 are the statutory instruments that place an obligation for construction safety on all parties to a project, including the client.
+However, the regulations are aimed at commercial clients and they state that due to their lack of knowledge and experience, a domestic client’s duties are passed on to other parties in the project.
+A domestic client is defined as anyone who has construction work carried out for them that is not done in connection with a business.

 In this instance the designer and contractors still have duties under CDM.
 The contractor has responsibility for the Health Safety and Welfare of their employees and anyone working on site.